 It was never the intention of Shipton’s party, of four English climbers and two New Zealanders, to attempt to climb the great peak itself.
 Everest is the ‘inner keep’, or donjon, of a gigantic system of fortifications, in which each ward beyond ward, has to be successfully overcome.
 Even the outermost ramparts have to be approached through many miles of the rugged and trackless country so that any attack must be planned with strategic elaboration parallel to a great military operation – and with the same impossibility of precision since the opponent’s dispositions are imperfectly unknown.
 Victory cannot be expected in a single campaign…

 The great peaks of Everest (left), Lhotse (center) and Nuptse, with a route marked from the camp below the ice-fall at 18,500ft to the Col. The point marked X is at the top of the ice-fall, the highest point reached by the party.
 The line below point X shows the route to the ice-fall; that point X shows the proposed route from the Western Cwm to the South Col.

 Members of the Everest Reconnaissance Expedition party.
 Standing are Shipton, Murray (GB), Bourdillon (GB) and Riddiford (NZ).
 Sitting are Ward (GB) and Hillary (NZ).

 A map illustrating the various routes followed by members of the reconnaissance party.

-Sherpas who were engaged by the Everest reconnaissance party.
+Sherpas were engaged by the Everest reconnaissance party.
 Third from the left is Angtakay, their leader, a veteran of many expeditions.

-“Curtains of icicles hung from the overhanging walls and flashed in sunshine” A picture taken during the climb of the ice-fall leading up to Nup La.
+“Curtains of icicles hung from the overhanging walls and flashed in the sunshine” A picture taken during the climb of the ice-fall leading up to Nup La.